From our very first trip as a professional truck driving team, our packing list included two items that we considered indispensable.

-In fact, even though Mike became a solo truck driver -- and the number of items that he took with him on the road increased -- he always kept these items on his travel checklist (the exceptions being when he drove for a trucking company with prohibitions and when he drives locally).
+In fact, even when Mike became a solo truck driver -- and the number of items that he took with him on the road increased -- he kept these items on his travel checklist with two exceptions:

 The Porta Potti® served not only as a toilet, but also as a collection point for all waste water from

 We listed 10 reasons why OTR truckers should consider having a portable toilet in their trucks.